 Everybody’s heard the rhetoric on U.S. China relations.
 They’ve heard politicians lambast China for a variety of human rights abuses and aggressively expanding their territory in the South China Sea.
 They’ve also heard legislators in the Democratic Party framing competition with China as a main reason to pass legislation such as the CHIPS Act (which incentivizes domestic semiconductor manufacturing).
-While it’s true that China poses a threat to the Post-WWII rules-based international world order, we should not be viewing this relationship with China as a looming catastrophe.
-In the authoritarianism-versus-democracy scenario that President Biden has laid out, there actually is a lot of hope for our relationship with China if you look at it through the lens of political economy.
+While it’s true that China poses a threat to world peace and stability, Americans should not be viewing America's relationship with China as a looming catastrophe.
+In an authoritarianism-versus-democracy scenario, there actually is a lot of hope for The United States' relationship with China if it is analyzed through the lens of political economy.
 Before anybody can understand why there’s a positive path forward with U.S. and China relations, they need some background.
-Dr. Yuen Yuen Ang of Johns Hopkins has studied corruption in many countries and ana...
+Dr. Yuen Yuen Ang of Johns Hopkins has studied corruption in many countries and analyzed the political economies o...

 Comments